-The goal of the PBA is to assess the following ten symptoms: low mood (i.e. depression), suicidal ideation, anxiety, irritability, angry outbursts / aggressive behaviour, lack of motivation (apathy), perseveration, paranoid thinking / delusions, hallucinations and behaviour suggesting disorientation.
+The goal of the PBA is to assess the following ten symptoms: low mood (i.e. depression), suicidal ideation, anxiety, irritability, angry outbursts / aggressive behaviour, lack of motivation (apathy, social and household activities, enthusiasm/spontaneity), perseveration, paranoid thinking / delusions, hallucinations and behaviour suggesting disorientation.
 The PBA-S is a semi-structured interview that will be administered by study staff that has been trained to criterion for standardized PBA-S interview guidelines.
 Each item is rated for severity and frequency on a scale from 0 (absent and never, respectively) to 4 (severe and always, respectively).
 Severity and frequency scores are multiplied to achieve a score ranging from 0 to 16 for each item.
 Data analyses for Track-HD will include individual item and global (summed) scores.
 On average (in 9 videotaped participants with HD interviewed by Dr. Craufurd), the PBA-S required an average of 22 minutes (range 17 - 31 minutes) for administration.
+The version used in TRACK-HD contains some additional apathy items and takes an estimated average of 27 minutes.